 From comfortable self-catering to quaint B&B’s, there’s lots of lovely places to stay in Dunmore East.
 For a romantic break, book into The Haven Hotel.
 This stately house overlooks the Hook Peninsula so make sure you get a room with a view.

 Check out Avon Lodge for bed and breakfast where you’re close to everything in the centre of the village.
-For family fun and chilled out self-catering, look into Seacliff Holiday Village and if the kids are keen to camp, Dunmore East Holiday Park is a must with colourful playgrounds and a private access trail to the beach.
+If the kids are keen to camp, Dunmore East Holiday Park is a must with colourful playgrounds and a private access trail to the beach.

 Get the full Dunmore East experience and time your visit around one of the epic summer festivals.
 Join locals and visitors for the Dunmore East Walking Festival in May where you’ll enjoy guided cliff and woodland walks, while unravelling the village’s rich maritime history.